kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 With partitioned InnoDB tables, things are more complicated, as usual, but moving files around can be done nevertheless.
 See [Importing InnoDB Partitions in MySQL 5.6 and MariaDB 10.0/10.1](http://www.geoffmontee.com/importing-innodb-partitions-in-mysql-5-6-and-mariadb-10-010-1/)

 In case of MyISAM you can even choose which method to apply if things go wrong, `repair` or `copy`.
 The `frm` file is not touched as a rule, so there is nothing to do.
-If the data file `MYD` is different between master and slave, you best copy. `REPAIR TABLE` must copy as well, so this doesn't cost you any more time.
+If only the data file `MYD` is different between master and slave, you best copy. `REPAIR TABLE` must copy as well, so this doesn't cost you any more time.

-If the index file `MYI` is different, you best use `REPAIR TABLE`.
+If only the index file `MYI` is different, you best use `REPAIR TABLE`.
 Chances are, the repair is immediate, because very often it is just the number of records which is wrong being zero or any other number different from the correct number.

-Of course you have to make sure that the master table is not changed during these procedures.
+Of course, if you copy, you have to make sure that the master table is not changed during these procedures.
 And if the process succeeded, you restart the slave reporting that problem and check if everything is okay now.

 End of digression.